harbortype/glyphs-scripts/README.md

 ### Font Info

+- **Remove Vertical Metrics Parameters from Instances:** Removes all vertical metrics parameters from instances (typo, hhea and win).
 - **Reorder Axes:** Reorder axes and their values in masters, instances and special layers.
 Needs Vanilla.
 - **Replace in Family Name:** Finds and replaces in family name, including Variable Font Family Name and instances’ familyName custom parameters.
 Needs Vanilla.
 - **Sort Instances:** Sorts instances by axes values.
 Needs Vanilla.